YumaWorks/yangpp/docs/source/yangpp/introduction.rst

       }
     }

-One problem is that every location the 'std-grouping' is used, the module is changed to use 'my-grouping' instead.
+**One problem is that every location the 'std-grouping' is used, the module is changed to use 'my-grouping' instead.**

 .. code-block:: yang
-   :emphasize-lines: 3, 8

      // OLD:
      container std-parms {